SonnyXu/pokemon-card-game/README.md

 ### Updates and version info ###

+- **Update to Version 1.3.1**

+  Players now can go back to home page during the game, but they will lose data if unsaved.

+  Improve the UI during the fight.

 - **Update to Version 1.3.0**

   Players now have five spots to save their games.